pospi/talk-solidity-blockchain-intro/solidity-notes.md

 <img src="res/randart/functional-squirrel.jpg" />
 ]

+???
+Some discussion of DAO framework v1 and test cases

 ---
 name: other-vulnerabilities

+.col2-left[
 # Other 'vulnerabilities'

 Headlines like "[Solarstorm: A security exploit with Ethereum’s Solidity language, not just the DAO](https://blog.blockstack.org/solar-storm-a-serious-security-exploit-with-ethereum-not-just-the-dao-a03d797d98fa)" are very catchy but don't amount to much when one stops to think about how computers operate.
 This is just how you'd want programs to run, sometimes.
 Sometimes a function calls a function in another class that calls back to the object that started it all.
 It's not even uncommon.
 So to disallow *that* would be to disallow, you know, writing code.

-If you're gonna be writing code, you're gonna get some rat faeces in there. *Everything is Terrible*&trade;
+If you're gonna be writing code, you're gonna get some rat faeces in there.
+In software, *Everything is Terrible*&trade;

 So let's all calm down for a minute, and think about all these things together.